 James Guttman sent out the following:

-    For a larger list of topics head to: http://www.worldwrestlinginsanity.com/am2/publish/newsnotes/ClubWWI_Perry_Saturn.shtml
+For a full list of topics, you can head to: http://www.worldwrestlinginsanity.com/am2/publish/newsnotes/ClubWWI_Tuesday_With_Tom_Prichard_Reunion.shtml

 James Guttman welcomes Tom Prichard back to ClubWWI.com after long last.
 He asks him, before anything else, to let the fans know what he’s doing now.
 What’s going on in the world of Dr. Tom Prichard?

 “You know, I’ve been doing a little bit of writing.
 I have a website out, Dr.TomPrichard.com.
 I obviously wrote this curriculum.
 I don’t like calling it a book, but it’s a book.”

 Aside from all his upcoming camps and appearances, Tom has created something unique to this business – a one year curriculum for wrestling training.
 As someone who was so recently with WWE as a longtime trainer and someone with a gift for writing (aside from his Insanity columns, Prichard also wrote the forward for Guttman’s second book), Dr. Tom is offering something that both students and trainers have never seen before.